 This is what the Hitchhiker’s Guide to the Galaxy has to say about the first manned space flight.

 Opening: 11am to 7pm every day except Monday, when is is closed, and Thursday, when it is open until 9pm.

-Price: Adults – 200 rubles (about £2), Children over seven (and other concessions) – 50 rubles (50p), Children under seven – free.
-The photography pass (which you MUST get) is 200 rubles (about £2).
+Price: Adults – 250 rubles, Children over seven (and other concessions) – 100 rubles, Children under seven – free.
+The photography pass (which you MUST get if you have a camera) is 230 rubles.

 By Metro: The nearest station is ВДНХ (VDNKh) on the orange line.
 It is about 100m to the museum entrance past a couple of cruise missiles if you come out of the exit near the front of the train (assuming you are travelling out from the centre), but if you choose the exit past the rear carriages, you can walk up a pedestrian-only avenue lined with cosmonaut-planted trees, busts of famous space-programme-related people, stars commemorating important cosmic milestones, and a damn big solar system sculpture-come-sundial.
-Luckily, whatever you choose, you can’t miss the museum.
+Luckily, whatever exit you choose, you can’t miss the museum.
 Head for the rocket.

 Pin for later?